-Once again, however, the decorating tide has turned.
 Vintage dealers and decorators use the phrase "Mid-Century Modern" with abandon when referencing styles that have now become hip and trendy classics.
 In fact, many designers now imitate the clean lines and subtle curves of these designs in compositions updated for the 21st century.
 Mid-century furniture and design is once again fashionable, and while some collectible items are extremely expensive others are quite affordable.

 The Attraction of Mid-Century Modern